aubs7/ComputerVision/README.md

-# CV Techniques using Disease Citrus Leaves
+# CV Techniques using Diseased Citrus Leaves

-Welcome to the **CV Techniques using Disease Citrus Leaves Repository**.
-This repository is dedicated to applying various computer vision techniques for analyzing and detecting diseases in citrus leaves.
+This repository contains applications of various computer vision techniques for analyzing and detecting diseases in citrus leaves.
 It provides scripts and resources for image processing, transformation, segmentation, and clustering.

 ## Repository Structure